How to create an accurate business financial forecast

 - Dry (food) sales gross profit

 You’ll notice as well that aside from the profit-based KPIs (wet and dry sales), the other three are non-financial.
-These revenue drivers are seriously important, but some business owners over look them.
-If you want to get a really accurate forecast, you need to input these figures – you’d literally be ignoring parts of your revenue stream otherwise.
+These revenue drivers are crucial, but some business owners overlook them.
+For an accurate forecast, you need to include these figures.
+Display these on either a Snapshot card or a Report card in Futrli.

 There are 7 ways to create a new budget, forecast or scenario.
-They’re all created in the same place to streamline the most popular processes.
+They’re all created in the same place to streamline your experience.

 You can use your historical data to instantly create a picture of how you expect the business to perform in the future, for example by using the last year’s actuals option.
 You now have a full forecast built in around 5 seconds, using last year’s operational data as the baseline.
 Hit ‘New’ on the forecast page next to your organisation and you’ll be presented with the varied options.